 The Boys & Girls Clubs of North County programs promote the development of young people by instilling a sense of competence, a sense of usefulness, a sense of belonging and a sense of power or influence.
 When this strategy is fully implemented, self-esteem is enhanced and an environment is created which helps boys and girls achieve their full potential

-Our organization reaches close to 1800 members each year at our 7 locations in the Fallbrook and Rainbow communities.
+Our organization reaches over 2,000 members each year at our 8 locations in our Fallbrook community.
 Membership is only $30 per year and no one is ever turned away due to financial hardship.

 Boys & Girls Clubs of North County offers programming in five core program areas.